 The date of the response to the complaint.

-The Title I Coordinator must respond to the complaint within thirty (30) working days upon receipt of the complaint.
+The Federal Programs/Title I Coordinator must respond to the complaint within thirty (30) working days upon receipt of the complaint.

-The Title I Coordinator must maintain a copy of the complaint, log, and response on file in the District office.
+The Federal Programs/Title I Coordinator must maintain a copy of the complaint, log, and response on file in the District office.

-After the complainant has received a response from the Title I Coordinator, the complainant has thirty (30) days to appeal the local decision.
+After the complainant has received a response from the Federal Programs/Title I Coordinator, the complainant has thirty (30) days to appeal the local decision.
 This appeal must be filed in writing with the Kentucky Department of Education in compliance with 704 KAR 3:365.

 EXPLANATION: REVISIONS TO 702 KAR 1:160 INCLUDE MEDICATIONS TO BE ADMINISTERED PURSUANT TO A STUDENT’S SEIZURE ACTION PLAN.